Hanoi Day Trips Cover Pictures Source By Google Image

 Ninh Binh –

-Sapa Valley is 7 hour driving each way on a sleeper bus, famous for its green countryside and rice terraces, which are alongside steep hills.
-While trekking (half day, full day or 2+ days), you will visit several villages.
+This Beautiful place is 7 hours driving each way on a sleeper bus, famous for its green countryside and rice terraces, which are alongside steep hills.
+While trekking (half-day, full-day, or 2+ days), you will visit several villages.
 The locals who live there are part of the Hmong tribe – they speak their own dialect and look physically different than people in Hanoi.
 It’s really a great experience!

 Perfume Pagoda –